What is tonic water? An introduction to gin's most famous partner in crime

 What is tonic water and how do you make it?

 Tonic water as we know it is effectively carbonated water infused with quinine and to which sugar (as well as other flavouring agents) are added.
 The process of carbonating water involves dissolving carbon dioxide into the water using pressure (aka charging it with the gas).
 It is this process that results in the fizziness tonic water is associated with.
 Much like juniper forms the backbone of gin, it is however, quinine that gives tonic water that signature bitter bite, and sets it apart from say, soda or sparkling mineral water.

-Quinine – the hero ingredient in tonic
+What is the key ingredient in tonic water?

 The most widely peddled (and accepted) theory is that British soldiers stationed in India in the 19th century were given quinine to ward off malaria.
 To counter the bitterness of the quinine, the soldiers found that adding it to soda water with sugar and citrus made the medicine easier to swallow.
 This was in effect the birth of tonic water, albeit in very rudimentary form and also the baseline for the modern day reference to “Indian tonic water.”

-Which was the first commercial tonic water on the market?
+What was the first commercial tonic water on the market?